dcos/dcos-docs/1.8/usage/managing-services/scale-service.md

 menu_order: 003.2
 ---

-This tutorials shows how to scale a service using the DC/OS web interface and the CLI.
+This tutorial shows how to scale a service using the DC/OS web interface and the CLI.

 ### Scale Your Service from the DC/OS Web Interface